jengalas/pz-adventures-jekyll/_posts/2022/2022-09-08-acadia-adventures-2022-day-2.md

 Another weird thing is that the datasheet didn't say `SCALED` or `ADJUSTED` but rather `NO CHECK`, which I've never seen before (I would expect this type of mark to be adjusted, but if it wasn't, we may have been in the wrong spot).

-Also, since the park was built beginning in 1984 and the bolt was set in 1982, it may have been removed or covered over long ago.
+Also, since construction on the park began in 1984 and the bolt was set in 1982, it may have been removed or covered over long ago.

 {% include gallery.html gallery_id="gallery3" class="" %}

 This town is worthy of much deeper exploration.
 Among other things, I think we'll come back to look for a few more benchmarks!
 Before leaving, we took a drive up Central Street to check out the location of the Mount Olive mark.
 It's in deep woods on a high knoll, but I didn't see any "posted" signs and it looks doable—with significant effort—as long as we can find a good place to park.

 Just as we were leaving town I spotted a disk on a bridge bannister.
-Rich pulled down into another small parking lot along the waterfront trail and waited while I photographed the disk (it was a MaineDOT mark from 2021).
+Rich pulled down into another small parking lot along the waterfront trail and waited while I photographed the disk, which was a MaineDOT mark from 2021.
 We really need to find out more about the history and extent of this trail!

 {% include gallery.html gallery_id="gallery4" class="" %}